mikeos-tech/Music-Server-Build-Documenation/README.md

-# Music Server Build/Configuration Documenation
+# Music Server Build/Configuration Documentation
 These documents describe how to install and configure the various elements of the server.

 These documents describe the way I chose to carry out the install, my preferences.
-What is suggested may not suit your requirements and should be treated as a suggestion or guide, though some elements may have depenancies on or for other elements of the build.
+What is suggested may not suit your requirements and should be treated as a suggestion or guide, though some elements may have dependencies on or for other elements of the build.

 This is part of what will be a bigger project - building a Music/Media Server.